guotystanford/guotystanford.github.io/_pages/talks.md

 <i>Understanding the Microcracking Behavior of Granite from Acoustic Emission and Microscopic Observation</i>

-## Presentations on Ph.D.
-Research
+## Presentations on Doctoral Research

 ### 2021
 12/26, **Sun Yat-sen University**, (Online)